 Jane Street Graduate Scholarships

-As part of the University of Oxford’s Black Academic Futures Scholarships we are delighted to invite talented UK Black or Mixed-Black students to apply for four fully funded postgraduate scholarships in 2022-2023 on one of the courses below:
+As part of the University of Oxford’s Black Academic Futures Scholarships, we are delighted that talented UK Black or Mixed-Black students who apply for one of the courses below will be eligible for one of four fully-funded postgraduate scholarships in 2023-2024:

 Terms and conditions

 The scholarships cover all tuition fees and provide a grant for living expenses at UKRI rates (£17,668 p.a. in 2022-23).
 Awards are made for the duration of the period of fee liability for the course to Black or Mixed-Black students who are ordinary residents in the UK.

 To be considered for the studentships, all you have to do is submit your completed application (including ethnicity information) by the January deadline for a course listed above.
 All successful applicants who declare themselves to be of UK Black or UK Mixed-Black ethnicity will be automatically considered for funding.